Hilton Honors American Express Business Card Review: 12x Points for Your Stays

 It comes with a lower annual fee than the Hilton Honors Amex, and you earn a free hotel stay each year without having to meet any spending thresholds.
 In many cases, this free stay can easily cancel out the cost of the annual fee.
 You just have to make sure you book the stay at a property costing 35,000 points or less.

-Blue Business® Plus Credit Card from American Express
+The Blue Business® Plus Credit Card from American Express

-• Welcome offer: Earn 15,000 Membership Rewards Points after spending $3,000 in purchases in your first 3 months
+Earn 15,000 Membership Rewards® points after you spend $3,000 in eligible purchases on the Card within your first 3 months of Card Membership.

-• Annual fee: $0 (rates and fees)
+$0 (rates and fees)

 The Blue Business® Plus Credit Card from American Express makes it possible to earn Hilton points indirectly.
-Your Membership Rewards points can transfer to Hilton at a rate of 1 Membership Reward point to 2 Hilton Honors points.
+Your Membership Rewards points can transfer to Hilton at a rate of 1 Membership Rewards point to 2 Hilton Honors points.
 On special occasions, there are even transfer bonuses that increase that rate.

 It’s straightforward to earn points with the Blue Business Plus, which can simplify things.
 And there is no annual fee either, which may better suit your spending habits.